Sample Size Calculator for Government

 Sampling Method

-↳ ISA 530.A4 — items are selected proportional to their monetary value.
-Larger items have a higher probability of selection.
+↳ ISA 530.A4: items selected proportional to monetary value.
 Standard for overstatement testing.

 Confidence Level